 Maple Glazed Bacon

-• In a small saute pan, over medium heat, add the bacon*, maple syrup, and salt.
+• In a small saute pan, over medium heat, add the cooked bacon, maple syrup, and salt.
 Stir until the salt has melted, and the maple is coating the bacon.
 Let cook for 2-3 minutes.
 Remove from heat.
-Serve bacon on top of the butternut squash noodles.
+Serve bacon on top of the butternut squash noodles, if desired.

 Notes